fhirschmann/sleeptimer/README.md

            be obtained using irw(1).

            Keyboard Configuration
-           You  can control halttimer by simplify sending the SIGUSR1 signal: kill -SIGUSR `pidof halttimer`.
+           You  can  control  halttimer by simply sending the SIGUSR1 signal: kill -SIGUSR `pidof halttimer`.
 This command could be bound	to  a  key  on your keyboard.